-The review also considered alternative options for animal identification ranging from simple documentation or photographs to DNA testing, but all such options have significant limitations that make them currently unsuitable for international movement or trade purposes.
-No other form of animal identification was identified that is as easily verifiable and internationally standardised to be appropriate accurately identifying an individual animal for the purpose of import into Australia.
+The review also considered alternative options for animal identification ranging from simple documentation or photographs to DNA profiling, but all such options have significant limitations that make them currently unsuitable for international movement or trade purposes.
+No other form of animal identification was identified that is as easily verifiable, and internationally standardised and recognised to be appropriate for accurately identifying an individual animal for the purpose of import into Australia.
 Identification measures must be able to be applied to both dogs and cats.
+DNA profiling, while promising, is not sufficiently developed or standardised in companion animals to allow use for routine identity confirmation in international trade.
 In addition, the identification measure must be able to be easily verified by veterinarians and official veterinarians preparing animals for export to Australia and during biosecurity checks post entry.